yfchen123/Airline-Satisfaction-Analysis/README.md

 ## Preprocessing

+Preprocessing data is important: We need to be able to format the information we have in way that optimizes tasks that we plan on performing.
+For instance, we first removed any objects with null values.
+This is done to remove any conflicts between the data and any models that we may use; some models may not be able to handle null values.
+Furthermore, We normalize the data.
+This allows for a more accurate clear representation of data that the models can better understand, and the data is far easier to plot and visualize following data cleaning.

 ## Exploratory Data Analysis

 Before running data mining tasks such as clustering and classification, it is important that we have some basic understandings concerning the distribution of our dataset.
 We can determine simple relationships and trends using basic inferential statistics and visualization techniques.
 We also decided to take a closer look at the relationships between specific key features that may help explain the results of future analysis in the clustering and classification tasks.